GdKent/CHAL/README.md

 ## Purpose

-C-HAL serves as both a philosophical exploration tool as well as an active direction of research in agentic AI.
+CHAL serves as both a philosophical exploration tool as well as an active direction of research in agentic AI.
 It simulates how a council of intelligent agents might reason, argue, and converge toward truth when equipped with different assumptions and reasoning styles - partly inspired by complex reasoning systems in the human brain as well as complex societies, similar to Minsky's "Society of Mind".

 It is designed for:
 - Researchers studying multi-agent alignment, reasoning, and the evolution of complex belief systems in AI